 Until I elevated my life, I was surrounded by mediocrity: unhealthy, low-T drones who are failing at life by their own measure (not mine).
 But this is no excuse, because at least I knew what does not work: working 40 hours a week, spend life working under someone else, engaging in escapism (TV/media/vacation) and their idea of risk is uncalculated trust in a mutual fund.
 The solution do the opposite: work 80 hours a week for the first 3 years+get in shape+make a business+focus on making my own life so great that I don’t need to take a vacation from it (no noise: TV and mass media) and invest the right way.
-I gladly give up income to spend more time with kids and my have my wife home school my kids rather than outsource the most important thing in their lives and risk them becoming trapped.

 The aforementioned focus, dedicated hours, a lifetime of continuous learning/practice may sound like alot of work but it leads to a more satisfying life.
 The only way it is rewarding and sustainable is by maintaining balance and treating yourself reasonably.
 If everything about you is only average how can you expect your output to be anything but average?
 My customers demand the best from me, so I require nothing but the lifestyle I desire to fuel my performance.
 Dopamine and testosterone are powerful chemicals that make you faster and more accurate and identifying problems.
 I keep my levels elevated by being grateful and positive everyday.